 For our canine companions, the most serious complication of eating grapes is sudden renal failure, which leads to a lack of urine production and can even lead to death.
 Kidney damage can take a heavy toll on a dog’s health even when treated.

 Can Grapes Kill Dogs?

 Without immediate treatment, yes.
 Sudden kidney failure is the most extreme consequence of eating grapes, which can cause death in only days.

 How Do I Know If My Dog Ate Grapes?

 It can be hard to know because symptoms of grape toxicity mimic other illnesses.
 If your dog eats grapes or raisins, contact your veterinarian immediately.
 And if you didn’t spot the illicit snacking, it goes without saying that if your dog is acting out of character, vomits, or has bad diarrhea, you should also call the vet.
 Dogs who have eaten grapes may not show immediate symptoms, so dog owners should consult their vet even if their dog appears to be okay.

 The fewer grapes your dog eats and the earlier you seek treatment, the greater the chance of a favorable prognosis.
-Your vet may induce vomiting, so be sure to provide your dog plenty of fresh water to help with hydration afterward.
+Your vet may induce vomiting, so be sure to provide your dog with plenty of fresh water to help with hydration afterward.
 Blood work is also likely, as well as the administration of intravenous fluids.